Code-Institute-Submissions/soycat999-mdb-project-3/README.md

 # mdb-Project-3

 This project focuses on using python flask to connect MongoDB.
 The website was build with the intention to bring people of different backgrounds and hobbies together.
 The website is designed to be intuitive and easy to navigate.
-It is targeted towards people who are looking for a finding a partner in crime.
+It is targeted towards people who are looking for a partner in crime.

 ## Demo